 Manna Food Center’s Choice Pantry at SSUMC

-Starting on November 12, 2016, every 2nd and 4th Saturday from 10-12 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county families per week.
+Every 2nd and 4th Saturday from 10-12 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to dozens of Montgomery county residents.
 The choice pantry model provides a shopping experience for the families we serve, ensuring that they can choose the foods that are best for their families based on what is available.
-This pantry is a partnership with Manna Food Center, and grows out of the long tradition of Arleeta’s Pantry at the Downtown campus.
-Food comes the Manna Food Center, Capital Area Food Bank, area supermarkets, and donations from the congregation.
+This pantry is a partnership with Manna Food Center.
+Recipients must pre-register by contacting Manna Food Center the Friday before the pantry they want to attend.

 Mobile Food Pantry